 It’s not nearly as spectacular as the poinsettia, but it is pretty enough, and it is cultivated not just for its looks but as a butterfly plant.
 Like the poinsettia, its color is in its bracts — leaf-like parts — not its flowers, which are small and ordinary.

-There are various stories told how the poinsettia became part of the Christmas tradition, and they all involve a young girl who was told by an angel to bring a gift to the baby Jesus during a Christmas Eve service.
+There are various stories told as to how the poinsettia became part of the Christmas tradition, and they all involve a young girl who was told by an angel to bring a gift to the baby Jesus during a Christmas Eve service.
 She protested that she could not offer a worthy gift, but the angel told her to gather some weeds along side the road.

 She did so, and when she presented her gift at the altar, crimson blooms sprouted and the girl’s weeds became the beautiful poinsettia.